PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: A new PAC-Bayesian Bound for RL

-Following the PAC-Bayesian paradigm, we endow the parameter space $\Theta$ with a prior distribution $\mu \in \mathcal{P}(\Theta)$ selected independently of data and a posterior $\rho \in \mathcal{P}(\Theta)$ chosen after observing $\mathfrak{D}$.
+Following PAC-Bayesian folklore, we endow the parameter space $\Theta$ with a distribution $\mu \in \mathcal{P}(\Theta)$ playing the role of a prior selected independently of data (or partial dependence on it, cf. \citet{Parrado12a, perez-ortiz2021}), and a posterior $\rho \in \mathcal{P}(\Theta)$ chosen after observing $\mathfrak{D}$.
 This formalism enables reasoning about randomized policies drawn from $\rho$ with guarantees based on their divergence from $\mu$.
-Crucially for our analysis, changing one transition in the data results in a quantifiable bounded effect on the empirical loss defined in \eqref{eq:losses}:
+Crucially for our analysis, changing one transition in the data results in a quantifiable bounded effect on the empirical loss defined in \eqref{eq:true_loss}: